 Note that the bar charts above are averages.
 For instance, it is absolutely normal to have an afternoon in Osh where the heat soars above 40°C, or a January morning in Bishek at -25°C. Also note that these cities are situated at low altitudes, unlike most of Kyrgyzstan.

-Hiking: June to September is good for most hiking.
-July and August are preferred for the higher reaches (above 3000 m).
+Hiking: Mid-June to September is good for most hiking, but July and August are the only 2 certain months for hiking.
+A long winter can snow over passes as low as 2000m in June.
+July and August are the only months you can get to the higher reaches (above 3000 m).

 Horse riding: April to October is the best time.